khcarlso/openscoring/README.md

 # openscoring - Simple API for openscoring REST interface

 openscoring is designed to be a simple way to make calls to an openscoring server.
-It is dependent on the request npm module which supports HTTP and HTTPS.
+For making the `XMLHttpRequest` to openscoring, this module uses the [request](https://www.npmjs.com/package/request) module which supports both HTTP and HTTPS.

-All methods return a JavaScript Promise and should be used as follows:
+All methods return a `Promise` and should be used as follows:

 ```js
 var openscoring = require('openscoring');